 Perhaps it is time that the rest of us pay greater attention to the moral conduct of the trendsetters and role-models who generously grace us with their greatness.
 For we are the ones who make them who they are.
 It is us who pay to see their movies.
 It is us who go to their concerts and buy their songs and merchandise.
 It is our money that is being displayed so callously on the red carpet as they primp and preen and delude themselves into thinking that they are something other than we are.

 We made them and we make them.
 Without us, they are just regular people with lighter pockets, desperate desires and ruthless ambition.

-So let the greedy and the selfish, the callous and the inconsiderate, be who they are, and let us see them in that light.
-But for god’s sake, let’s not stay quiet as such cretins wax lyrical about a kindly, Jewish manual worker purportedly helping them to become uber-rich and famous, when we all know that such a person would be thoroughly disgusted with any association to a lifestyle that helps perpetuate ever more greed and imbalance, in an already ill-divided world.
+So let the greedy and the selfish, the callous and the inconsiderate be who they are, and let us see them in that light.
+But for god’s sake, let’s not stay quiet as such shameless individuals wax lyrical about a kindly, Jewish manual worker purportedly helping them to become uber-rich and famous, when we all know that such a person would be thoroughly disgusted with any association to a lifestyle that helps perpetuate ever more greed and imbalance in an already ill-divided world.

 rumoured value of ring shown is 8 million dollars, and where is the talent?

 Rebel Voice asks the question, When will citizens burst the stank bubbles of those living with their noses in the air, their heads in the sky or, in too many cases, up their own arses?

 Given the popularity of the prosperity gospel, these celebrities appear to have it all, faith in God, his endless blessings poured out upon the materially, and success and recognition in their given line of work.
 So it’s not necessarily hypocrisy.